jitnkumarapu/Med-swap-IEEE-Project/README.md

 # Med Swap Finder

-A modern web application for finding medicine alternatives and substitutes based on active ingredients, diseases, and other criteria.
+A high-performance web application for finding medicine alternatives and substitutes based on active ingredients, diseases, and other criteria.
+Features a massive database of 253,973+ medicines with lightning-fast search capabilities.

 ## Project Overview

-Med Swap Finder helps users find alternative medications by searching for medicines by name, active ingredients (salts), or medical conditions.
-The application uses advanced search algorithms to provide relevant results and alternatives.
+Med Swap Finder helps users find alternative medications by searching through an extensive database of medicines by name, active ingredients (salts), or medical conditions.
+The application uses advanced search algorithms and performance optimizations to provide instant, relevant results and alternatives.

 ## Key Features